artschwagerb/artschwagerb.github.io/_posts/2024-05-16-oauth2-proxy-okta.md

 There are multiple ways to deploy OAuth2 Proxy, but here are the important bits to get it working with Okta.

 ### Environment Variables
-We are deploying in Kubernetes, using ConfigMaps and Secrets.
+We are deploying in Kubernetes, using ConfigMaps and Secrets to manage our Environment Variables.

 Store in Configmap: